About Renée C. Byer

 College of Physicians of Philadelphia, PA

-Byer has judged numerous photo contests including Days Japan International Photojournalism Awards nine times, the WPJA four times, Pictures of the Year International, Alexia Foundation for World Peace, and the National Press Photographer Association’s Pictures of the Year competition and College Photographer of the Year.
+Byer has judged numerous photo contests including Days Japan International Photojournalism Awards ten times, the WPJA many times, Pictures of the Year International, Alexia Foundation for World Peace, and the National Press Photographer Association’s Pictures of the Year competition and College Photographer of the Year.

 Having served as a consultant on ethics in photojournalism at the Mainichi newspapers in Tokyo, Japan, Byer was also a member of an ethical panel that included a Supreme Court Justice and several editors from leading publications in Madrid, Spain.